josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Duration: 20 minutes

 In this exercise, you will deploy an intelligent web application to Azure from GitHub.
-This application leverages the operationalized machine learning model that was deployed in Exercise 1 to bring action-oriented insight to an already existing business process.
+This application leverages the operationalized machine learning model deployed in Exercise 1 to bring action-oriented insight into an already existing business process.

-> **Please note**: If you are running your lab in a hosted Azure environment and you do not have permissions to create a new Azure resource group, the automated deployment task (#2 below) may fail, even if you choose an existing resource group.
+> **Please note**: If you are running your lab in a hosted Azure environment and do not have permissions to create a new Azure resource group, the automated deployment task (#2 below) may fail, even if you choose an existing resource group.
 The automated deployment will also fail if the user you are logged into the portal with is **not** a Service Administrator or a Co-Administrator.
 If this happens, we recommend that you install [Visual Studio 2017/2019 Community](https://visualstudio.microsoft.com/downloads/) or greater, then use the [Publish feature](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019) to publish to a new Azure web app.
 You will then need to create and populate two new Application Settings as outlined in the tasks that follow: `mlUrl` and `weatherApiKey`. **Skip ahead to Task 3 for further instructions.**

 ### Task 1: Register for an OpenWeather account